qeesung/gitaly/doc/beginners_guide.md

 functions: a success test, a failure test (usually a table driven test using t.Run), and sometimes a validation test.
 Our Golang RPC tests use in-process test servers that only implement the service the current RPC belongs to.

-So if you are working on an RPC in the 'RepositoryService', your tests would go in `internal/gitaly/service/repository/your_rpc_test.go`.
+For example, if you are working on an RPC in the 'RepositoryService', your tests would go in `internal/gitaly/service/repository/your_rpc_test.go`.

-##### Running one specific Golang test
+##### Running a specific test

 When you are trying to fix a specific test failure it is inefficient to run `make test` all the time.
 To run just one test you need to know